kbvernon/saa_2023-chaco_greathouses/README.md

 __Slides:__ <https://kbvernon.github.io/saa_2023-chaco_greathouses>

-You can press "S" to enter (or leave) Speaker view and see my slide notes.
+You can press "F" to enter Full Screen mode and "S" to enter Speaker view.
 The hamburger button ☰ at the bottom left of the screen opens a menu that allows you to easily navigate the presentation.

 __Session:__ "Behavioral Ecology and Archaeology"